Lingotion/lingotion-thespeon-unity/Documentation~/get-started-webportal.md

 4. Case by Case
 	 - Each Character use must be approved by the Actor.

-Actors have the option to change their set Ethics Level at any time, however a change of an Ethics Level can only affect a future license meaning the Ethics Level at the time of purchase applies. ***QUESTION: Does this only apply to changes to be more strict?***.
-Complete and updated information and license terms pertaining to Ethics Levels can be found [here ***INSERT THE CORRECT LINK***] (#https://lingotion.com/ethicslevels**SOMELINK**).
-If there are any conflicts between its information and the information presented here, the webpage information takes precedence over this.
 ##### Order and Download
 You may notice that There are two types of Actors available.
 There are a number of **Starter** Actors as well as **Flex/Fixed** Actors.
 These tags refer to the Actor's Pricing status which you may find up-to-date information on under the Pricing tab in the Developer Portal.